 If you are a prospective student interested in learning more about the Biology Department at CSU, you can join us for an in-person information session and tour of the Biology Building.
 These sessions are offered most Fridays from 11:00am-12:00pm.
 You may register here.
-If you are unable to attend an in-person session, we also offer virtual webinars most Mondays from 3:30pm-4:15pm.
+If you are unable to attend an in-person session, we also offer virtual webinars most Tuesdays from 3:30pm-4:15pm.
 You may register for the webinars here.

 We look forward to one day meeting you as an incoming student!

 Are you attending a Community College or local University and plan to transfer to Colorado State University?
 We have a great resource for you!

 Use ‘Transferology’ (transferology.com) along with the Degree Requirements Explanations to determine which classes transfer to CSU.
 Keep in mind that you will have to work with the Registrar’s Office if there is a question about transferred classes.
 When you take classes outside of CSU, it is your responsibility to make sure you are registered for the correct courses, and that they will transfer properly into the major.

 Take a University Tour

 Contact the admissions office in order to set up a university tour.
 There are different opportunities

 depending on the type of student you are so check out their website and see what’s offered.

 Set Up an Appointment and Tour of the Department